🍷

 Key Facts

-• Founded 1984 by Olivier Leflaive with brother Patrick as co-owner; uncle Vincent Leflaive served as advisor in the early years
+• Founded 1984 by Olivier Leflaive with brother Patrick as co-owner; uncle Vincent Leflaive (1923-1993) served as early advisor; Patrick officially joined as President in 2001

 📜A Négociant Born in Puligny

-• Pioneer négociant model: buys grapes and must, not finished wine, a distinction rare in Burgundy in 1984
+• Pioneer négociant model: buys grapes and must (not finished wine), a distinction rare in Burgundy in 1984; triggered by a Frederick Wildman request for Meursault and Chassagne

 👨👩👧Family Ownership and a New Technical Era

-• Olivier and Patrick Leflaive remain co-owners; Olivier is still active in the business
+• Olivier and Patrick Leflaive remain co-owners; Olivier remains active in the business

-• 18-month overlapping transition with Franck Grux ensured continuity of house style
+• 18-month overlapping transition with Franck Grux (August 2022 to January 2024) ensured continuity of house style

 • Cellarmaster Philippe Grillet remains in post, providing institutional memory alongside new technical leadership